Dhaka topi: Significance

 Dhaka cloth still play a role in rituals, such as weddings and funerals of many ethnic groups living in the valley.
 Despite many hand-loom establishments that producing it, they still struggle to meet the constantly increasing demand for Dhaka topi.
 According to Tejeswar Babu Gongah, a columnist, cultural activist and cultural expert, "The topi which is round at the base, with a height of 3 to 4 inches, indicates the mountains and the Himalayas of the country.
 The Dhaka topi is said to represent the mountain after the melting of the ice.
 The melted ice enables the growth of greenery and vibrantly coloured flowers in the lower regions of the mountain."

 International Nepali Dhoti and Topi Day is a day celebrated by Nepali people globally on 1 January to keep Nepali traditional fashion alive.
-Nepalis of Madhesi and Tharu ethnicity wear Dhoti, while all Nepali people wear Dhaka and Bhadgaunle topis on that day.
+Nepalis of Madhesi and Tharu ethnicity wear Dhoti-kurtha and Gamchha, while all Nepali people wear Dhaka and Bhadgaunle topis on that day.
 Though topis are more prevalent in the day than dhoti, Madhesis have taken the opportunity to promote their distinct identity.
-Madhesis and Sikhs in Nepal are often discriminated against because of their refusal to wear Dhaka topi.
+Madhesis and Tharu are often discriminated against because of their refusal to wear Dhaka topi.